Probing neutrino-night-quark effective scalar interactions from neutrino masses

 This paper focuses on constraining the effective couplings of neutrino-light-quark scalar interactions using neutrino mass bounds.
 We assume that neutrinos acquire mass via scalar four-fermion effective interactions involving neutrinos and light quarks ($u,d,s$).
-Within this framework, we identify two distinct contributions to neutrino masses: (i) perturbative contributions from light quark loop corrections, and (ii) nonperturbative contributions from light quark condensates.
-While neutrinos could also gain mass from scalar interactions involving heavy quarks or charged leptons via loop diagrams, we focus on light quarks due to their unique property: below the chiral symmetry breaking scale ($\mu_\chi\sim 1$~GeV), light quarks not only contribute perturbatively but also develop a vacuum condensate, providing an additional contribution to the neutrino mass~\cite{Thomas:1992hf,Babic:2019zqu}.
-Moreover, the same scalar operators contributing to neutrino masses also contribute to low-energy processes such as coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and invisible decays of light pseudoscalar mesons.
-Thus, constraints derived from neutrino masses have significant implications for these processes.
+Within this framework, we identify two distinct contributions to neutrino masses: (i) perturbative contributions from light quark loop corrections and (ii) nonperturbative contributions from light quark condensates.
+While neutrinos could also gain mass from scalar interactions involving heavy quarks or charged leptons via loop diagrams, we focus on light quarks due to their unique property: Below the chiral symmetry-breaking scale ($\mu_\chi\sim 1$~GeV), light quarks not only contribute perturbatively, but also develop a vacuum condensate, providing an additional contribution to the neutrino mass~\cite{Thomas:1992hf,Babic:2019zqu,Scholer:2024muv}.
+Moreover, the same scalar operators contributing to neutrino masses also contribute to low-energy processes such as coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and invisible decays of light pseudoscalar mesons.\footnote{While these scalar operators may modify neutrino oscillations (see, e.g., Refs~\cite{Ge:2018uhz,Denton:2022pxt,Denton:2024upc}), such effects are expected to be subdominant and are thus excluded from our phenomenological analysis.} Thus, constraints derived from neutrino masses have significant implications for these processes.